Haitian Culture and History

-Haiti shares the island of Hispaniola with the Dominican Republic.
-A former French colony, Haiti was to become the first independent black republic, and the only nation in history to arise from a successful slave revolt.
+Haiti shares the Caribbean island of Hispaniola with the Dominican Republic.
+A former French colony, Haiti became the first independent black republic, and the only nation in history to arise from a successful slave revolt.
 Haiti also became the second self-determining nation in the Americas when it declared its independence on January 1, 1804.
-Nearly all Haitians speak Kreyòl Ayisyen (Haitian Creole), a language based on French and African dialects with some Taíno and Spanish influences.
+Because of its French and African heritage, nearly all Haitians speak Kreyòl Ayisyen (Haitian Creole), a language based on French and African dialects, with Taíno and Spanish influences.
 French is the official language.

-Haiti is the poorest country in the Western Hemisphere, 80% of the population lives in abject poverty.
-Two-thirds of all Haitians depend on agriculture that is archaic in its application and remains vulnerable to damage from frequent natural disasters, exacerbated by the country’s widespread deforestation.
-An effective industrial base does not exist in Haiti resulting in pervasive unemployment and increasing crime and violence.
+Haiti is the poorest country in the Western Hemisphere.
+Fifty nine percent (59%) of the population lives in abject poverty.
+Two-thirds of all Haitians work in agriculture.
+Available agricultural methods are archaic and crops are vulnerable to damage from frequent natural disasters.
+Haiti’s widespread deforestation further threatens agricultural output.
+An effective industrial base does not exist there, resulting in pervasive unemployment and increasing crime and violence.

-According to United Nation’s 2007/2008 Human Development Report, Haiti is very low on the list, at the 146th place in the world populations.
-In fact, Haiti has the lowest ranking in the Western Hemisphere with only the sub-Saharan African countries ranking lower.
-Reported life expectancy at birth is 59 years of age.
-The prevalence of malnourishment is 48% of the general population and contributes to the startling and dismaying life expectancy figures; purified water is not available to 46% of the population and 76% of the population lives on less that US$2.00 per day!
+According to United Nation’s 2017 Human Development Report, Haiti’s quality of life is very low on the list, ranking 168th place in the world populations.
+In fact, it has the lowest rank in the Western Hemisphere with only the sub-Saharan African countries ranking lower.
+Reported life expectancy at birth is 63 years of age.
+Haiti ranks as the most malnourished country in the world currently.
+The prevalence of malnourishment is 48% of the general population and contributes to the startling and dismaying life expectancy figures.
+Purified water is not available to 56% of Haitians and 76% of the population lives on less than $2.00 (US) per day!

-Some of the many health challenges facing Haitians include infectious diseases such as Typhoid, Malaria, Hepatitis B and C, Parasitosis, Dengue fever, Cholera, Tuberculosis and HIV/AIDS.
-The underlying endemic malnutrition increases susceptibility to tropical diseases.
-Death often ensues from illness that is easily curable, especially infectious gastroenteritis causing uncontrolled diarrhea in children.
+Many severe health challenges face Haitians.
+Infectious diseases, such as Typhoid, Malaria, Hepatitis B and C, Parasitosis, Dengue fever, Cholera, Tuberculosis and HIV/AIDS are widespread.
+The malnutrition rate of 48% increases susceptibility to tropical diseases.
+Death often ensues from illnesses that are easily curable, such as infectious gastroenteritis, which causes uncontrolled diarrhea in children.